 The Group has identified financial risk, comprising market and liquidity risk, as a principal risk.
 Further details are set out on page 43.
-The Group has exposure to market risk (including exposure to interest rates and foreign currency), liquidity risk and credit risk arising from financial instruments.
+The Group has exposure to market risk (including exposure to interest rates and foreign currency), and liquidity risk arising from financial instruments.